Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Simulations

-$\bullet$ {\it Nondistributed Q-learning:} We compare LS-DTR, DNN-DTR, and KRR-DTR with 10 fixed treatments whose dose levels range from $0.1$ to $1.0$ in increments of $0.1$.
-Comparisons of the CSP and training time are shown in Figure \ref{Cancer_baseline}, where the light and dark shades of each color series represent the cumulative cured probability (CCP) and trial end probability (TEP) of the compared methods.
-Here, the CCP is the proportion of patients cured in the treatment cycle, and TEP is the proportion of patients alive but not cured at the end of the trial.
+Comparisons of the CSP and training time are shown in Figure \ref{Cancer_baseline}, where the light and dark shades of each color series represent the cumulative cured probability (CCP) and trial end probability (TEP) of the compared methods, respectively. {The dashed blue line depicted in Figure 4(a) signifies the CSP of KRR-DTR in the case of M+J. In MBPO methods, the suffix `c' and `r' denote the utilization of classification and regression techniques, respectively, for the construction of the reward model.} Here, the CCP is the proportion of patients cured in the treatment cycle, and TEP is the proportion of patients alive but not cured at the end of the trial.
 From the results, we obtain the following observations: 1) Some fixed treatments, such as dose levels of $0.3-0.6$, have good CSP values and even outperform LS-DTR in the case of M+J. However, their CCP values are evidently lower than those of Q-learning methods.
 The CCP is usually more important than TEP because patients prefer to be cured in the treatment cycle.
 Hence, RL can provide effective treatment policies for life-threatening diseases.
-2) Among the three Q-learning methods, DNN-DTR performs the best because of its excellent nonlinear fitting capability, although it has the longest training time.
-LS-DTR has the shortest training time; the CSP value of LS-DTR in the case of N+J is significantly better than that in M+J due to the expansion of the linear hypothesis space (the dimension of data input grows with the number of stages in N+J), but LS-DTR still has the lowest CSP values and the highest standard deviations.
-KRR-DTR is a compromise between the CSP and training time; its CSP value is slightly smaller than that of DNN-DTR, but it is more efficient than DNN-DTR.
-The CSP values of DNN-DTR and KRR-DTR in N+J are slightly smaller than those in M+J. This may be because the Markovian assumption holds for this simulation, and training DNN and KRR using data with large dimensions is difficult.
-The advantage of KRR-DTR over DNN-DTR in terms of training time is not particularly significant because the training complexity of KRR-DTR is proportional to the cube of the number of training samples, making DKRR-DTR imperative.
+2) {DNN-DTR performs the best because of its excellent nonlinear fitting capability for Q-functions, but its training is very time-consuming.} LS-DTR has the shortest training time; the CSP value of LS-DTR in the case of N+J is significantly better than that in M+J due to the expansion of the linear hypothesis space (the dimension of data input grows with the number of stages in N+J), but LS-DTR still has the lowest CSP values and the highest standard deviations. {3) The training time of PG-related methods that interact with the real environment primarily depends on the number of episodes, and it is either comparable to or superior to that of KRR-DTR.
+Despite that DDPG, a method within this category, achieves superior performance on CSP compared to KRR-DTR, such methods are unsuitable for application in medical diagnosis due to their inability to meet the extremely high safety requirements.
+MBPO methods do not require interaction with the real environment during training and demonstrate nearly equivalent performance to KRR-DTR in terms of CSP.
+However, the necessity to train an environmental model significantly prolongs their overall training time compared to all other methods.
+4) KRR-DTR is a compromise between the CSP and training time; its CSP value is slightly smaller than that of DNN-DTR, but it is more efficient than DNN-DTR and MBPO methods.
+More importantly, it possesses the capability of offline training, a feature that fully meets the stringent requirements for safety.
+By distributing data across multiple local machines, DKRR-DTR effectively circumvents the limitations of KRR-DTR in handling large-scale data training.
+Its parallel computing capability significantly reduces the training time, while maintaining comparable performance levels to KRR-DTR in terms of CSP.}